US Orders Only: $9.95 Flat Rate

 CAUTION: Make sure that the alcohol on the newspaper or paper towels has evaporated and is dry before you throw them away so you do not start a fire in your trash can.

-To get a different weathered look so that not all my projects look the same, I will sometimes substitute brown India Ink, brown liquid shoe polish, or a brown fabric dye instead of Black India Ink.
-In some cases, I have mixed the black and brown colors.
-No matter what solutions you use, keep some on hand after weathering all the wood because you will need it as you build the model.
+To achieve a different weathered look, ensuring that not all my projects look the same, I sometimes substitute brown India Ink, brown liquid shoe polish, or a brown fabric dye for Black India Ink.
+In some cases, I have mixed black and brown.
+No matter which solutions you use, keep some on hand after weathering all the wood, because you will need them as you build the model.
 For example, if you need to trim a piece of wood to length, you will want to touch up the cut end with the weathering solution to match the rest of the model.
-Just remember that the end grain of a piece of wood will take the stain quicker, and it is easy to end up with an overly dark stain that turns almost black on the ends.
+Just remember that the end grain of a piece of wood will absorb the stain more quickly, and it is easy to end up with an overly dark stain that turns almost black on the ends.

-If I have a lot of wood to stain and after I get the stain color I am looking for, I make a large batch of the solution and keep it in a 20 to 30-oz jelly jar with a good sealable screw top lid.
-That way, I can stain lots of wood simultaneously by dropping the wood into the jar or pouring the stain into a tray to stain larger pieces.
+If I have a lot of wood to stain and after I get the stain color I am looking for, I make a large batch of the solution and keep it in a 20 to 30-oz jelly jar with a good sealable screw-top lid.
+That way, I can stain multiple pieces of wood simultaneously by dropping them into the jar or pouring the stain into a tray to stain larger pieces.
 After staining, I pour the stain back into the jar and keep it for the next staining project.
-Also, as seen in the picture (top left side), I will apply the stain mixture with a small spray bottle.
+Additionally, as shown in the picture (top left of the left photo), I will apply the stain mixture using a small spray bottle or airbrush.